From Sonic Retro

 Chaotix is the only 32X outing for the Sonic universe (although Sonic X-treme was once tipped for a 32X release) and is considered to be a black sheep in the Sonic family.
 Many of its concepts have not been seen in a Sonic game since, and the game was only officially rereleased once, through GameTap briefly in 2007.

 According the game's Japanese manual, a mysterious island rose from the sea shortly after the events of Sonic & Knuckles.
-Doctor Eggman discovered the island, and found a mysterious ring inscribed with descriptions of the Chaos Rings, ancient Rings infused with Chaos Emerald energy.
-In order to find these Rings, Eggman built his base, the Newtrogic High Zone, on the island.
+Doctor Eggman discovered the island, and found a mysterious small ring inscribed with descriptions of a lost civilization.
+Additionally, Eggman discovered a Special Ring identical to the ones on the Floating Island.
+These Special Rings create a mysterious dimensional space filled with the Master Emerald Pillar's energy, which had crystallized and formed six Chaos Rings.
+Determined to unlock the secrets of the Special Rings and the power to summon the Master Emerald, Eggman built his base, the Newtrogic High Zone, on the island.
+Before long, Eggman had succeeded in crystallizing energy into his own artificial Dark Rings, which he used to power his new robot army.
 Mighty the Armadillo, Espio the Chameleon, Vector the Crocodile, and Charmy Bee also arrived at the island, and ended up being captured by Eggman and Metal Sonic, and placed in Eggman's Combi Catcher machine.
 Knuckles, curious about the strange island, goes there as well, and manages to rescue Espio.
-The two then go on to stop Eggman from getting the Chaos Rings.
+The two then go on to thwart Eggman's plans.

 The primary objective of the game remains unchanged from previous Sonic titles; the player must finish each level (called "attractions" in this game") in under ten minutes and defeat Dr. Eggman's Badniks along the way.
 Rings still constitute the player's life energy and can be collected to enter special stages.
 Extra lives are unobtainable in the game (due to the fact that you don't really have "Lives" to begin with) — once the player is damaged when he has no rings and his partner is absent (if you have no rings, getting hit will temporarily cause you to lose your partner, but he will return eventually) or if you use 'recall' to reduce your ring counter to negative 99 rings or lower, you will automatically be taken back to the world lobby (or back to the title screen, if you are in Isolated Island) and be given a chance to leave/save or to choose a different partner and/or try to choose another attraction to play.